Coronavirus & Council Business Arrangements **UPDATE 31/07/20**

 The cemetery office remains closed to members of the public, however cemetery administration and management can be contacted via telephone on 01554 773710 or via email: [email protected] or by post: Llanelli District Cemetery, Swansea Road, Llanelli, Carmarthenshire, SA15 3EX

-Community halls, play areas and facilities
+Community halls and children’s play areas

 For further information on the Coronavirus for people in the Llanelli Rural area, the following list of websites may be of use: